juanjoku/documentation/README.md

 ## Quickstart guide

-The Quickstart guide describes the basic elements of Kumori PaaS, and guides the developer through the implementation and deployment of two example Node.js applications.
+The Quickstart guide describes the basic elements of Kumori PaaS, and guides the developer through the implementation and deployment of two Node.js example applications.

 For sure, this is not a complete manual or a full reference guide of Kumori PaaS.
-In fact, what we will show you here is only a small part of the full potential of the platform.
+In fact, this document only shows a small part of the full potential of the platform.

-The guide is available [**PDF file here**](02-quickstart-guide/manual.pdf).
+The guide is available as a [**PDF file here**](02-quickstart-guide/manual.pdf).

 ## Building Services for the Kumori PaaS

-The reference guide for building components and services for the Kumori Paas.
+The reference guide for building components and services for the Kumori PaaS.
 This provides an in-depth view of the platform, including advanced features and more complex service examples.

 Download it as a [**PDF file**](03-building-services/manual.pdf), sit back and discover all the features Kumori PaaS has to offer.

 ## Kumori CLI